lbreguet/ruby-vs-js-list-challenge/README.md

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
-1. All software code is licensed under GNU GPLv3.
+1. All software code is licensed undˇer GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.